-If you’re not sure which program to choose for your first home purchase, your lender can help you find the right match based on your finances and home buying goals.
+If you’re unsure which program to choose for your first home purchase, your lender can help you find the right match based on your finances and home-buying goals.
 Also, your real estate agent or Realtor can help identify loan programs that may be suited to your needs.

-The South Carolina State Housing Finance and Development Authority (SC Housing) says it “offers competitive mortgage loans and down payment assistance (DPA) to help families and individuals become homeowners.
-We offer competitive, fixed-rate mortgage loans combined with money to help cover down payment and closing costs.”
+The South Carolina State Housing Finance and Development Authority (SC Housing) offers competitive mortgage loans and down payment assistance to help families and individuals become homeowners.
+SC Housing does this by offering fixed-rate mortgage loans combined with money to help cover the down payment and closing costs.

 SC Housing Homebuyer Program